MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ### Copy to and paste from clipboard

-The Page Scripting tool comes with its own clipboard that you can use to copy field values, for example, to insert these in other fields, in expressions or for validation of results.
+The page scripting tool comes with its own clipboard that you can use to copy field values, for example, to insert these in other fields, in expressions or for validation of results.
 You can copy to or paste from the clipboard with the right select context menu on a page control during recording.

 ### Paste session info